On type IIB AdS$_{3}$ flux vacua with scale separation and integer conformal dimensions: Type IIB AdS flux vacua with O /D sources

 \subsubsection{Anisotropy}

 Let us briefly touch upon the issue of anisotropy of the internal space versus scale separation.
-When expressed in the string frame -- we add a superscript $\,^{s}\,$ -- all the internal cycles in our example have a parametrically large volume while remaining scale-separated with respect to the AdS$_{3}$ radius.
+When expressed in the string frame -- we add a superscript $\,^{s}\,$ -- all the internal cycles in our example have a parametrically large volume.
 In particular, the characteristic sizes of the would-be one-cycles scale as